tmalakh/planner5d-test-task/docs/index.md

 |200 OK |Your message has been sent successfully.
 We will contact you shortly.|
 |Any other response |Failed to send your request.
 Please try again.|

-## Translations
+## Translation

-The translations into other supported languages will be provided later.
+The translation into other supported languages will be provided later.

 # Virtual Reality Section

 The **Virtual Reality** section is a new section on the [Business page](https://planner5d.com/business).
 It is located under the **Augmented Reality** section.

-This section inherits the properties of the `<s-augmented-reality>` section above it.
+The new element inherits the properties of the `<s-augmented-reality>` section above it.
 The main difference is the elements location and contents.

-Section features:
+Important features:

 - Adaptive design: when the width of the **Virtual Reality** section is 711px or less, the right text block moves under the main image;
 - The text block is aligned vertically to the main image.